 Ask people what the label means to them instead of what it means in general.

-In my experience, people love self-identified labels and hate other-imposed labels.
+In my experience, people prefer self-identified labels over labels imposed by others.
 Know basic terminology (transgender, transsexual, cisgender, genderqueer, non-binary etc.) but remember that the nuanced meaning behind these labels varies.

 “Can I ask questions about genitals, or other possibly upsetting/controversial questions?”